maniverma117/SVN_to_Git_Migration/README.md

 ```

 ### Key Points:
-1. **Docker**: Runs a container that includes necessary tools.
+1. Docker: Runs a container that includes necessary tools.
-2. **SVN Setup**: Creates and loads data into an SVN repository using `svnadmin`.
+2. SVN Setup: Creates and loads data into an SVN repository using `svnadmin`.
-3. **SVN Verification**: Commands to check the repository's info, history, and contents.
+3. SVN Verification: Commands to check the repository's info, history, and contents.
-4. **Git Cloning**: Uses `git svn clone` to convert the SVN repository into a Git repository.
+4. Git Cloning: Uses `git svn clone` to convert the SVN repository into a Git repository.
-5. **Git Log**: Displays the commit history in a graphical format.
+5. Git Log: Displays the commit history in a graphical format.

-This `README.md` is now ready to guide anyone through the migration process.
-Let me know if you'd like to add or modify anything!